USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	Select the density that fixes the plasma normalization to a particular scale.

 	:param float CGS_density: the density in particles per cubic centimeter.
-Unit conversion macros must **not** be used.
+Dimensional numbers must **not** be used.

 .. py:function:: steps = s